Tggl Proxy

 clientApiKeysTGGL_CLIENT_API_KEYS[]Use a coma separated string to pass an array of keys via the environment variable.
 The proxy will accept any of the given key via the X-Tggl-Api-Key header

-storagenullA Storage object that is able to store and retrieve a string to persist config between restarts
+storages[]A Storage object array that is able to store and retrieve a string to persist config between restarts

-POSTGRES_URLOnly works with the Docker image.
-If set, the configuration will be stored using Postgres in a table named tggl_config.
+POSTGRES_URLIf set, the configuration will be stored in Postgres in a table named tggl_config.